Increased costs put the brakes on NCT’s profits

 The chief factor behind the increase in revenues was €1.2 million last year generated from the National Standards Authority of Ireland that did not occur in 2017.

-The overall number of tests last year represents a slight drop on the 2.043 million tests carried out in 2017.

-The directors said that the number of vehicles tested in 2018 was ahead of the company’s 10 year business plan and that productivity remained consistent with previous years.
+The National Car Testing service had completed 2.043 million tests in 2017.
+The directors said that the number of vehicles tested in 2018 was ahead of the company’s 10-year business plan.
+Productivity remained consistent with previous years. they said.

 The company also generated €2.2 million in revenues from other ancillary income and €4 million from VRT Import Conformance Inspection.